Getting an e-commerce website developed alone is not sufficient.

 What’s the average order size on your e-commerce website?
 If it’s too low, you may consider adding some of the up-selling & cross-selling features that will help you to increase the order size per customer.

 How many users are adding the products to their cart and how many of them finally pay.

 Cart abandonment is generally caused because of fewer payment options available, shipping surcharge that’s shown on the final payment page, or some bug on the website.
 There could be more reasons as well.

 #16 Customer Lifetime Value

 If you are selling a product that’s required by your customers regularly, like magazines, regular medicines, etc., you need to focus more on the customer’s lifetime value, rather than just one sale.

 How much cost does it require to acquire a customer?
 Is this cost above your marginal profit?

 If your customer has a high lifetime value, then you must not compare your customer acquisition cost with the marginal profit of your products.
 A customer’s acquisition cost may be higher than the marginal profit of your product, but if you add up the lifetime value of your customer, you may earn even higher profits.

 #18 Total Sales

-How much is the total sales on your e-commerce website.
+How much are the total sales on your e-commerce website?
 This figure is too important to derive your turnover.
 If your web developer has used WordPress to build your e-commerce, then you can fetch this report in less than 2 minutes.